-In 2013 a new “Pre-Conference Session” program component began with two ~6-hour (~6 CM) sessions prior to the start of regular conference sessions.
-Depending on the overall conference schedule, these pre-conference sessions are typically on the day that contains student programs and the Board meeting so attendees would not miss regular conference sessions.
-Depending on the location, more than two sessions can be developed and accommodated.
-To ensure high quality and consistent training, Pre-Conference Sessions will be developed by the Chapter, under the supervision of the Conference Programs Coordinator, in consultation with the VP Conferences and VP Professional Development, who will know which prior sessions were successful and which subject matter might need to be avoided.
-The Pre-Conference Sessions were implemented as a revenue generating strategy for the Chapter to diversify its income portfolio as well a new type of learning opportunity.
-All income, minus expenses, shall go directly to the Chapter.
+The conference has included a “Pre-Conference Sessions” that typically consists of two all-day sessions (approximately six hours each) that are scheduled prior to the start of regular conference sessions.
+These pre-conference sessions are typically on the day that contains student programs and the Board meeting so attendees would not miss regular conference sessions.
+Depending on the facility, more than two sessions may be possible.
+To ensure high quality and consistent training, Pre-Conference Sessions will be developed by the Chapter, through the VP Conferences and VP Professional Development. .The Pre-Conference Sessions provide in-depth training opportunities for members.
+All income, minus expenses, go directly to the Chapter.
 Therefore, the Chapter assumes full responsibility for the time, effort and expenses incurred in holding the sessions.
-If the Programs Subcommittee is interested in participating in seeking and developing these sessions, the Chapter considers it is a great opportunity for a partnership between the Chapter and the CHC.
-There may be a circumstance where the CHC Programs Subcommittee is in a unique position to solicit and develop a Pre-Conference Session that is a unique topic or engages individuals not otherwise available to the Chapter conference.
-In that case, the VP Conferences may determine that it is appropriate to allow the session revenue to stay as conference profit (i.e., be split among Sections and the Chapter) rather than being fully credited to the Chapter budget.
+The Chapter welcomes a partnership with the CHC to suggest topics and organize these sessions.
+The CHC may have a unique opportunity to solicit and develop a Pre-Conference Session from its resources and contacts within the Section.
+In this case, the VP Conferences may determine that it is appropriate to allow the session revenue to stay as conference profit (i.e., split among Sections and the Chapter) rather than fully credited to the Chapter.

-The sessions held since 2013 have had approximately 6 hours of CM credit which means 6.5 - 7 hours scheduled time.
 The number of attendees at these sessions has varied from 10-40, depending on the topic and the suitability of the session to accommodate a larger or smaller number of attendees.
-The expense of an on-site box lunch plus beverages for session attendees plus speakers, deducted from the reasonable price set for the sessions, has resulted in a very small amount of revenue returning to the Chapter.
-Since the program is still fairly new, alternative formats to these in-depth pre-conference sessions should be explored, e.g., shorter times so as not to require provision of a meal, or holding the session on a regular conference day.
+Alternative formats to these in-depth Pre-Conference Sessions can be explored, e.g., half-day sessions or holding the session on a regular conference day.

-One of the sessions shall focus on leadership and/or management.
+Leadership and/or management training is a desired Pre-Conference Session.
 FAICP members, CPR members and outside experts are sources of speakers and topics that should be considered.

 A flyer is designed for these sessions by the Graphic Designer and is posted on the conference website.